 Building an inclusive working environment allows all colleagues to support each other; men can support women and women can support men.
-This is a journey for YBS, one we started over the last few years, setting an action plan to help build an inclusive and diverse workplace.
+This is a journey for YBS, and one we started in 2017, setting an action plan to help build the foundations of an inclusive and diverse workplace.